top of page

 Photo Credit: Amarr Croskey

-Renowned for his commanding stage presence, exceptional vocal prowess, and unwavering commitment to musical excellence, tenor Roderick George has graced prestigious venues on stages across the globe.
+Renowned for his commanding stage presence, exceptional vocal prowess, and unwavering commitment to musical excellence, tenor Roderick George has captivated audiences across the globe.
 His concert repertoire spans from the classic masterpieces of Bach and Mozart to the contemporary compositions of composers like Adolphus Hailstork, including recent performances of I Will Lift Up Mine Eyes with the Nashville Symphony and in Minneapolis with VocalEssence.
-He has sung over eighty performances of Handel's Messiah, including his New York Lincoln Center debut, and recent appearances with the Alabama Symphony Orchestra, North Carolina Baroque Orchestra, and El Paso Choral Society.
-Other recent engagements have included Mozart Requiem (Northwest Florida Symphony), Carmina Burana (Huntsville Symphony), Ninth Symphony (Alabama Symphony Orchestra), Lili Boulanger’s Faust et Hélène (New York Repertory Orchestra), and DvoÅ™ák Stabat Mater (Highland Park Chorale and Orchestra).
-He has collaborated with esteemed ensembles throughout the country in performances of Dett’s The Chariot Jubilee, including multiple performances and a recording with the Oakwood University Aeolians.
+He has sung over eighty performances of Handel's Messiah, including his Lincoln Center debut, and recent appearances with the Alabama Symphony Orchestra, North Carolina Baroque Orchestra, and El Paso Choral Society.
+Other recent engagements have included Mozart Requiem with Northwest Florida Symphony, Carmina Burana with Huntsville Symphony, Ninth Symphony with Alabama Symphony Orchestra, Lili Boulanger’s Faust et Hélène with New York Repertory Orchestra, and DvoÅ™ák Stabat Mater with Highland Park Chorale and Orchestra.
+Highly regarded for his performances of Nathaniel Dett's The Chariot Jubilee, he has collaborated with ensembles throughout the country, including multiple performances and a recording with the Oakwood University Aeolians.
+More recently, he performed the work with the Savannah Philharmonic.

-With a career that seamlessly combines performance and academia, Dr. George is professor of music at the University of Montevallo where he teaches courses in applied voice, song literature, foreign language lyric diction, and Survey of African American music.
+With a career that seamlessly combines performance and academia, Dr. George is professor of music at the University of Montevallo where he teaches courses in applied voice, song literature, foreign language lyric diction, and African American music.
 He holds graduate degrees in voice performance, opera, and musical theater, including the Doctor of Music degree, from The Florida State University and Southern Illinois University Carbondale, with advanced training in Austria at the American Institute of Musical Studies.
 He completed undergraduate degrees in music and English at Stillman College.
-An active member of the National Association of Teachers of Singing, he was selected nationally for the prestigious NATS Teacher-Internship Program held at Colorado State University.
-Based in Birmingham, Alabama, he has also served on the artist faculty of the Bay View Music Festival in northern Michigan.
+Based in Birmingham, Alabama, he also serves on the artist faculty of the Bay View Music Festival in northern Michigan.
+(Updated 3/25)

 • Facebook - Black Circle